Food Revolution Network

 Sauce from Scratch

 The classic pizza is topped with some kind of tomato sauce, which can be a health food all by itself.
 Cooked tomatoes are in many ways more nutritious than raw ones, and are a rich source of vitamin C and lycopene.
-As long as you go easy on the sugar, oil, and salt, you can make a delicious plant based sauce that anyone’s nonna would be proud of.
+As long as you go easy on the sugar, oil, and salt, you can make a delicious plant-based sauce that anyone’s nonna would be proud of.

-If you want to make sauce sorta-from-scratch, and you’re pressed for time, here’s a trick: pour a jar or a BPA-free can of plain tomato sauce (only ingredient: tomatoes) and a can of diced tomatoes into a saucepan.
+If you want to make sauce sorta from scratch, and you’re pressed for time, here’s a trick: pour a jar or a BPA-free can of plain tomato sauce (only ingredient: tomatoes) and a can of diced tomatoes into a saucepan.
 Add garlic powder, onion powder, Italian herb mix, ground black pepper, and a tiny bit of maple syrup to balance the acidity of the tomatoes (optional if you’re avoiding sugar), and heat for about 10 minutes.
 You’ll get a much cleaner and healthier sauce than most supermarket brands.
 And also one that’s plenty tasty and a whole lot less expensive.
 Triple win!

 Of course, you don’t have to limit yourself to the traditional tomato sauce.
-You can substitute BBQ sauce (homemade is best to avoid all the sugar found in commercial brands), a plant based pesto, or even a bean spread like hummus.
+You can substitute BBQ sauce (homemade is best to avoid all the sugar found in commercial brands), a plant-based pesto, or even a bean spread like hummus.

 Elevated Toppings

-Most of us, when we think pizza toppings, take the cheese for granted (just like the folks who make cheeseless pies with cheese for disappointed vegans).
+Most of us, when we think of pizza toppings, take the cheese for granted (just like the folks who make cheeseless pies with cheese for disappointed vegans).
 So let’s deal with the elephant on the pizza before moving on to other toppings.

 Cheese

 You can, of course, go totally cheeseless.
-There’s absolutely nothing missing on a pie with a quality crust, delicious sauce, and savory vegetables like mushrooms, onions, peppers, tomatoes, garlic, pineapple, artichoke hearts, and spinach.
+There’s absolutely nothing missing from a pie with a quality crust, delicious sauce, and savory vegetables like mushrooms, onions, peppers, tomatoes, garlic, pineapple, artichoke hearts, and spinach.
 As long as the baker understands how not to dry out or burn the veggie-based toppings in the absence of cheese, you’ll get a perfectly delicious pie without the side order of heart disease.

 The world of plant based dairy can come to the rescue if you do want to retain the cheesy nature of pizza.
 Brands like Daiya, Miyokos, Kite Hill, and Biolife all make cheeses that taste and even melt like the dairy kind.
 If you’re concerned about health, check the ingredients.
 Some are way more processed and have a lot more saturated fat than others.
 And as with any processed food, use them sparingly rather than as a two-inch covering.